A single SynthEyes seat license can be installed and used on a second machine only if all of the following conditions hold:

 - You cannot install a company-owned "work license" onto your personally-owned desktop or laptop at home;

-- You cannot install a single license as 32-bit for one user and as 64-bit for a different user;
+- You cannot install a license for one user and an older version of that same license for a different user;

 - You cannot purchase a Mac license and install it on a Windows computer (a cross-platform license is required);